WilliamYi96/Awesome-Zero-Shot-Learning/README.md

 # Awesome-Zero-Shot-Learning
 Selected papers I've read in the field of zero shot learning.
 Not a complete list of all accepted papers.
 I'll mainly focus on those papers with open-source implementations and most interesting to me.

 **Note**: *This list may contain understanding bias and personal preference.
-Paper link will not be provided for those ones without available code.*
+Paper link will not be provided for the one without an available code.*
 ## Table of Contents
 + [Papers](#Papers)
 + [Datasets](#Datasets)